 During 2011, I nearly drove myself insane doing a year-long project called 365 Jars, where I released an art jar into the wild (almost) every day.
 It was basically a cunning excuse to get myself out for a daily walk.
 I'm sneaky like that.
 Resolutions?
 Pah - art projects are the way to get things done.

+I'm currently entirely covering an apron with sequins, sticking pins through a huge bit of fabric, taking courses in ceramics and noodling about in the studio with matchboxes.
 I also do a lot of drawing.
 Fortunately for all concerned, drawing is usually quicker.
 Apart from 2007, when I spent an entire year drawing on envelopes.

 See, I wasn't kidding about the obsessiveness.

-Kirsty Hall’s Somewhat Altered Curriculum Vitae
+Kirsty Hall: Curriculum Vitae